 See more definitions in our Commerce Media Marketing Glossary >>

 Agentic AI, much like a human, can analyze a creative brief, use existing assets, activate generative AI to produce images and then check against a retailer’s guidelines.
-The platform leverages existing assets and information that can be combined with generative AI images.
+You leverage existing assets and information that can be combined with generative AI images.
 Not only do you get ads that meet internal requirements, but they also have a much higher likelihood of passing retailer approvals.

 How To Avoid AI Ad Slopification

-Brand Consistency: Generative AI is adept at creating lifestyle images and other visuals that alter the context of the ad, which is crucial for efficient personalization.
-However, the brand logo and product, for example, cannot be changed by gen AI.
+Brand Consistency: Generative AI can create lifestyle images and other visuals that alter the context of the ad, which is crucial for efficient personalization.
+However, the brand logo and product, for example, should not be changed by gen AI.
 This helps maintain brand consistency while meeting a retailer’s requirements.

 Commerce media introduced a few exciting opportunities for marketers that have helped it grow rapidly in the last few years.
 The initial offering focused on hosting ads near the point of purchase, typically on a retailer’s website.
 This is how commerce media began.
 However, the larger potential lies in the transaction data that commerce media has.